Erotemic/xdoctest/README.rst

 Zero-args runner
 ^^^^^^^^^^^^^^^^

-A benefit of using the native interface is the "zero-args" mode in the ``xdoctest`` runner.
+The native interface has a "zero-args" mode in the ``xdoctest`` runner.
 This allows you to run functions in your modules via the command line as long as they take no arguments.
 The purpose is to create a quick entry point to functions in your code (because